 The School of Law has also scheduled several classes with fewer than 50 people to happen entirely online.

-The module Family and Child Law, which has 32 students in it, will have all its lectures take place as live online events.
+The module Family and Child Law will have all its lectures take place as live online events.
 The school did not specifically say it planned to hold these lectures online after Reading Week, something it did express for some other modules.

 In a document sent to students, the School of Law said that it had only one lecture theatre, the MacNeill theatre in the Hamilton building, assigned to it.
 Though this theatre fits 298 students ordinarily, with the enforcement of social distancing it can only accommodate 54.